caleorourke/chirp/docs/redcarpet.md

 # Punctuation

-You can create the following punctuations with Markdown.
+You can create the following punctuations with Redcarpet.

 * [Em Dash](#em-dash)
 * [En Dash](#en-dash)